adamhb123/crabbyssh/rfc-summaries/SSH-USERAUTH.md

     * See document

 4. The Authentication Protocol Framework
-    * The Server drives the authentication by telling the client which authentication methods can be used to continue the exchange at any given time
+    * The Server drives the authentication by telling the Client which authentication methods can be used to continue the exchange at any given time
     * The Client has the freedom to try the methods listed by the Server in ANY order
     * This gives the Server complete control over the authentication process if desired, but also gives enough flexibility for the Client to use the methods it supports or that are most convenient for the user, when multiple